syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Populating-Events.md

 ### InlineAppointmentTextSize

-Using `[InlineAppointmentTextSize](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Calendar.MonthViewSettings.html#Com_Syncfusion_Calendar_MonthViewSettings_InlineAppointmentTextSize)  property from the [MonthViewSettings](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Calendar.MonthViewSettings.html) class of SfCalendar control, you can customize the text size for the appointment details text in inline and agenda view.
+By using the [InlineAppointmentTextSize](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Calendar.MonthViewSettings.html#Com_Syncfusion_Calendar_MonthViewSettings_InlineAppointmentTextSize) property from the [MonthViewSettings](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Calendar.MonthViewSettings.html) class of SfCalendar` control, you can customize the text size for the appointment details text in inline and agenda view.

 {% highlight c# %}
   SfCalendar sfCalendar = new SfCalendar(this);